- From USA series

 After 15 minutes we reached the civilization – a.k.a The Aquarium.
 We saw the Delaware River, the skyscrapers on the other side, and then everything fell into place.

-Travel Channel writes about the top aquariums across the U.S. and The Adventure Aquariums is one of the favorite ones (you can find more information here).
+Travel Channel writes about the top aquariums across the U.S. and The Adventure Aquarium is one of the favorite ones (you can find more information here).
 We spent several hours there.
-It was fun, educational and very interactive.
-The American museums are such a great experience.
+It was fun, educational, and very interactive.
+American museums are such a great experience.
 Which is the top Aquarium on your list?
 Please share in the comment form below!

 For a few hours, we felt like little kids but everything comes to an end.
 There are ferries which go from one side of the river to the other, but we didn’t have luck as the water transport wasn’t working that day.
 And guess what?
 We had to go back to Camden for catching the subway.
 “Again, really?!” – I thought.
 We crossed our fingers and went to the station.
 Then caught the subway and got to a fabulous metro station – a wonderful mall.

-We found ourselves a few blocks away from the National Historical Park Independence, where the Independence Hall and the Liberty Bell are situated.
+We found ourselves a few blocks away from the Independence National Historical Park, where the Independence Hall and the Liberty Bell are situated.
 We didn’t have the chance to visit the Independence Hall because of some reconstructions.
 As a historian I felt the soul of this building – it was impressive.
-Statements, discussions and notable personalities and that luster of the past – irreplaceable!
+Statements, discussions, and notable personalities and that luster of the past – irreplaceable!

 Around noon, we were already thinking about the famous Philly Cheesesteak.
 Yummy!
 We didn’t even go to some special spot for authentic Philly Cheesesteaks but bought some on the street as they could be found everywhere.
 Sorry, we don’t have pictures of ourselves eating but in September 2010 Instagram wasn’t launched yet (This social media was launched in October 2010, one month later).
 But here’s one interesting video from http://www.visitphilly.com/